• Home

 2022-

-Petra joined us as a technician after numerous previous jobs, including at the ZMBH and the BZH.
+Petra joined us as a technician after many previous jobs, including at the ZMBH.
 She keeps our many toys for Saccharo in good shape, teaches Saccharo new tricks, and finds out more about what s/he does.

 petra.hubbe@bzh.uni-heidelberg.de